-- an observation file (which must be processed through OBSPROC), - a netCDF background file (WPS/REAL output, the first guess of the analysis) - background error statistics (estimate of errors in the background file).
+- an observation file (which must be processed through OBSPROC), - a netCDF background file (WPS/real.exe output, the first guess of the analysis) - background error statistics (estimate of errors in the background file).

-This tutorial dataset can be downloaded from the WRFDA Users Page (http://www.mmm.ucar.edu/wrf/users/wrfda/download/testdata.html), and will be described later in more detail.
+This tutorial dataset can be downloaded from the WRFDA Users Page (http://www2.mmm.ucar.edu/wrf/users/wrfda/download/testdata.html), and will be described later in more detail.
 In your own work, however, you will have to create all these input files yourself.
 See the section Running Observation Preprocessor for creating your observation files.
-See the section Running gen_be for generating your background error statistics file, if you want to use cv options=5 or cv options=6.
+See the section Running gen\be for generating your background error statistics file, if you want to use cv\options=5, 6, or 7.